US ambassador summoned to Azerbaijan's MFA (UPDATE)

 “On July 21, unidentified persons attached a banner with an anti-Azerbaijani content to the gate of the Azerbaijani Embassy in Washington, which was circulated in the Armenian online and print media,” he said.

-“The attack by Armenian extremist groups on peaceful Azerbaijanis and inflicting injuries on them because of their ethnicity before the eyes of the police officers undermines the authority of the US,” added the deputy FM.
+“The attack by Armenian extremist groups on peaceful Azerbaijanis and inflicting bodily harm on them because of their ethnicity before the eyes of the police officers undermines the authority of the US,” added the deputy FM.